phillipdavidstearns/changemac/README.md

 sudo changemac [interface]
 ```

-This will attempt to generate and set a random MAC address.
+This generates and attempts to set a random MAC address for the specified interface.

 If a Wi-Fi interface is specified, it will be powered up if off or dissociated from the current network if on and connected.
-You will have to reconnect to the network.
+You will have to reconnect manually to the network.

-Right now, other network interfaces are not detached, so will have to be manually placed `down` and `up` for the changes to take effect:
+After the MAC address is successfully set, the interface is brought down and up.
+This should reset the connection and the new MAC address settings should take effect.
+However, you may need to manually do this using the commands:

 ```
-ifconfig <interface> down
+ifconfig [interface] down
-ifconfig <interface> up
+ifconfig [interface] up
 ```

 You can manually set a specified MAC address by running the command as follows:

 ```
-sudo changemac <interface> <MAC address>
+sudo changemac [interface] [MAC address]
 ```

 Note: Not all MAC addresses are valid.
 If you try to manually set an invalid MAC address, the script will fail and exit after 10 tries.